 9 Reasons Why You Are Not Losing Weight

-If you think you're doing all the right things, following a proper fitness regime, like cutting calories and exercising, and you're not losing weight, there are a number of possible reasons
+Despite doing all the right things, if you're not losing weight, there could be a number of possible reasons for it.

 There're many medical reasons for not losing weight, such as thyroid problems, depression, etc.

 1. You sleep too less.
 Or too more

 Too much or too little sleep both are bad for your body.
 Sleeping less than 5 hours a night can be linked to weight gain because of overeating, stress and other reasons.
 Both the kinds of sleep can throw off the way your body makes the hormones that control your appetite and hunger.
 Additionally, if you don't feel rested, you may skip your workouts.

 Water has no calories at all.
 So while it quenches your thirst, it adds nothing to your weight.
 When you drink enough water, you are less likely to grab sugary cold-drinks, juices, or juices packed with sugar.
 High calories in sweet drinks can add up to a big weight gain, which often escapes our notice.

 Leaving too large gaps between your meals makes your metabolism slow down and then it isn't able to burn calories as quickly and efficiently the next time you eat.
 These extra calories then show up as extra weight.
 Also when you eating less frequently, you tend to overeat.
 It's best to eat smaller portions 4-6 times a day rather than the regular 3 meals.

 While food labels may suggest that they are low on fat, they mostly aren't.
 Removing fat from food makes it taste like cardboard and so the producers up the amount of sugar in the food.
 Bread, ketchup, readymade pasta and most other processed or canned food items suffer from this defect.
 Stick to protein and vegetables.